metagenomics/metagenomics-tk/docs/tutorials/tutorial2/introduction.md

 This tutorial is a short introduction to the Metagenomics-Toolkit which shows the main steps in analysing Metagenomics data using the Metagenomics-Toolkit.
-A more detailed introduction can be found here: [introduction](../tutorial1/introduction.md).
+A more detailed introduction can be found [here](../tutorial1/introduction.md).
 In this part you will learn how to configure and run the Toolkit and what the output of a Toolkit run looks like.

 ## Tutorial Scope and Requirements